amiartint/flowtube/README.md

 ## How It Works

-1. **Channel Management**: The application allows adding and removing YouTube channels using a tabbed interface, storing both the URL and a friendly name for each channel.
+1. **Channel Management**: The application allows adding and removing YouTube channels using a tabbed interface, storing both the URL and the official channel name obtained from the YouTube API.
+The management interface presents the channels in a stylized layout with individual buttons for removal.

 2. **Data Retrieval**: The application uses the YouTube API to fetch the most recent videos from configured channels.